What is genital herpes?

 Some people have outbreaks of itchy and painful blisters on the penis or around the opening of the vagina.
-The blisters rupture and turn into oozing shallow sores that take up to 3 weeks to heal.
+The blisters break open and turn into oozing, shallow sores that take up to 3 weeks to heal.
 Sometimes people, especially women, also have flu-like symptoms, such as fever, headache, and muscle aches.
 They may also notice an abnormal discharge and pain when they urinate.

 How is genital herpes diagnosed?

 Your doctor may diagnose genital herpes by examining you.
-He or she may ask you questions about your symptoms and your risk factors, which are things that make you more likely to get a disease.
+He or she may ask you questions about your symptoms and your risk factors, which are things that make you more likely to get an infection.

 If this is your first outbreak, your doctor may take a sample of tissue from the sore for testing.
 Testing can help the doctor be sure that you have herpes.
 You may also have a blood test.

 Although there is no cure, medicine can relieve pain and itching and help sores heal faster.
 If you have a lot of outbreaks, you may take medicine every day to limit the number of outbreaks.

 After the first outbreak, some people have just a few more outbreaks over their lifetime, while others may have 4 to 6 outbreaks a year.
 Usually the number of outbreaks decreases after a few years.

 Treatment works best if it is started as soon as possible after the start of an outbreak.
 This is especially true for outbreaks that come back again and again.

 Finding out that you have herpes may cause you to feel bad about yourself or about sex.
 Counseling or a support group may help you feel better.